 Vancouver Island Economic Alliance has created several programs to assist businesses in surviving COVID-19.

-Resources for British Columbia's Fishing Industry
+Resources and Programs for British Columbia's Fishing Industry

 The Government of Canada has taken steps to support workers in the fishing industry who are feeling the economic impacts of the COVID-19 pandemic.

-Resources for British Columbia's Creative Industries
+Resources and Programs for British Columbia's Creative Industries

 British Columbia’s arts sector can call on several dedicated supports and resources during COVID-19.